CarlosAlegreUr/Audits-By-CarlosAlegreUr/reports/2024-08-zetta-chain/README.md

 # THIS README IS NOT PROPERLY UPDATED -> TOTAL FINDINGS BY MYSELF: 1/3/4

+> ⚠️ The labeling and judging of our submissions was pretty messy.
+I do not consider arranging them properly in this README  a good use of my current time. ⚠️

+# To see all valid issues submited by us go to this Cantina page about the audit: [link](https://cantina.xyz/code/80a33cf0-ad69-4163-a269-d27756aacb5e/findings/136?with_events=false&limit=20&status=confirmed%2Cduplicate&created_by=charlesCheerful%2Ckalogerone&severity=medium%2Clow%2Cinformational%2Chigh).

+## Duplicates of `Rejected` findings are not valid of course.

+---
+---
+---
+---
+---

 # Project ℹ️

 <details> <summary> See summary info 👁️ℹ️ </summary>